 There are two ways of giving a POA from abroad.
 These are;

-- This second option works only for the countries that have an apostille agreement with Turkey.
-You can go to a notary office in your country to issue a POA, then you take your POA to a competent authority, district govern orate, municipality etc. to make apostille.
-Afterwards, you post the documents to Turkey, the documents must be taken to a notary office in Turkey for notarized translations, the critical point is some POA's are valid only with photos.
-Please ask your local notary to add your picture on this POA as demanded.
+- This second option works only for countries with an apostille agreement with Turkey.
+You can go to a notary office in your country to issue a POA, then you take your POA to a competent authority, district governorate, municipality, etc. to make an apostille.
+Afterwards, you post the documents to Turkey, and the documents must be taken to a notary office in Turkey for notarized translations, the critical point is some POAs are valid only with photos.
+Please ask your local notary to add your picture to this POA as demanded.

 V. Cost of Power of Attorney in Turkey

 The cost of giving a POA depends on the length of the document that contains the POA.
 Notary offices have certain prices for word character numbers, the price is calculated after the POA is written.